0xsaxit/doubledice/platform/README.md

 # DoubleDice platform contract

-The DoubleDice (DD) platform allows users to commit an amount of money (ERC-20 tokens) to a prediction that specific future event resolves to a specific outcome from a predefined list of 2 or more mutually-exclusive possible outcomes.
+The DoubleDice (DD) platform allows users to commit an amount of money (ERC-20 tokens) to a prediction that a specific future event resolves to a specific outcome from a predefined list of 2 or more mutually-exclusive possible outcomes.
 E.g. the specific event could be “FIFA World Cup 2022 final qualifiers winner” and 16 outcomes would represent the 16 participating football teams.

 The DD platform enables a group of users to *virtually* gather on a *floor* and announce their commitments to different outcomes: “Put me 10$ on a Brazil win”, “Put me 100$ on an Argentina win”.
 In keeping with this imagery, the entire set of data pertaining to an event and its associated commitments are termed a *virtual-floor* (VF).